sanjtrip/rocm-hpc-apps/gromacs/rocm410/README.md

 Assuming Docker packages are installed.

-### SECTION A: How to Load/Run Gromacs Docker container
+## How to Load/Run Gromacs Docker container

 ```
 # Download the Gromacs Docker for Ubuntu18 from :
 	https://hub.docker.com/r/sanjtrip/private-gromacs-rocm410-ubuntu18